rafapereirabr/urban_centrality_index_2013/README.md

 The repository brings the R Script used in the paper to calculate the **Urban Centrality Index (UCI)** proposed in the paper Pereira et al. (2013).
 This index measures the centrality of a defined area (city, metropolitan area, region, country etc) considering a continuum scale that varies from extreme monocentric to extreme polycentric.

+***Interpretation***: UCI values range from 0 to 1, where 0 expresses maximal polycentricity and 1 expresses maximal monocentricity.

 ## R Script
 In order to run the R script on your computer, one just have to make two small changes to the script.
 Here is what you need to do in three steps:
 * 1 - Change the working directory in Line 8.
 You should insert the folder in your computer where the shapefile is located